Lee Oululani Plevney

 I seek to reflect the beauty and mystery of the ocean and sea life surrounding Maui and the open spirit of aloha permeating the culture.

-I call Maui my home but I started out in San Francisco where my mother, an indigenous Hawaiian, moved before I was born.
+I call Maui my home but I started out in San Francisco where my mother, a native Hawaiian, moved before I was born.
 She infused me, and my eight brothers and sisters, with her artistic style which I first expressed in my skill as a finish carpenter.
-My transition to ceramics began in 2007 when I immersed myself in studies under Richard McCoy, Jim Valentine, Jeff Vick, David Camden, Tom Coleman, Robert Briscoe and Steven Hill.
+My transition to ceramics began in 2007 when I immersed myself in studies under Richard McCoy, Tom Coleman, Robert Briscoe and Steven Hill.
 I continue to learn everyday in my studio as I stretch the boundaries of what clay can do to capture the beauty of Maui.

 I begin a vase or platter by throwing white stoneware to create a vessel.
 My surfboards and waterfalls begin on the slab roller.
 For each piece, I next move to hand-building which changes the shape and story of the piece transforming it into its final form.
 I develop my own glazes to capture the rich blues and greens of the island then fire the work bringing out the depth and complexity of the glazes.

 When complete, each piece "talks story" about the Hawaiian world I experience every day on Maui.

 It's always fun to be interviewed by the media or see my work featured in a variety of ways.